Jose-mn/MedBuddy/README.md

 Input validation & rate limiting

-- The backend is a prototype/demo and is **not production-hardened**.
+The backend is a prototype/demo and is not production-hardened

-- Always use the virtual environment Python to avoid missing package errors.
+Always use the virtual environment Python to avoid missing package errors

-- CORS is configured to allow `http://127.0.0.1:5500` (Live Server) during development.
+CORS is configured for http://127.0.0.1:5500 (Live Server) during development

-- The `.gitignore` file protects sensitive files from being committed.
+The .gitignore file protects sensitive files from being committed